Sciri: Origins and early history

 The Bastarnae, Sciri and Vandals are believed to have been present near the Vistula by the 3rd century BC.
 The Sciri were first mentioned in the Protogenes inscription of Olbia, which describes attacks upon the northern Black Sea coast by the "Galatians" and "Sciri" (Γαλάτας και Σκίρους).
 This inscription is dated to approximately 220–200 BC.
 The "Galatians" in this inscription are frequently identified as the Bastarnae, who are believed to have been a Germanic people with Celtic influences.
 It is thus believed that both the Bastarnae and Sciri had arrived in this area in the early 3rd century BC.
 The Bastarnae and Sciri are generally associated with the Poienești-Lukaševka culture.
 Historian Roger Batty has also associated them with the Zarubintsy culture.

 The Sciri are not mentioned in the works of Julius Caesar or Tacitus.
 The 1st century Roman writer Pliny the Elder described the peoples inhabiting the region east of the Vistula, as the Sarmatians, Venedi, "Sciri" and Hirri.

-The Sciri are believed to have been one of several Germanic speaking peoples, including the Goths and Rugii, who had moved from the Polish region towards the Black Sea by the 3rd century AD.
-Around 300 AD, the Verona List of "barbarians" living near the Roman Empire mentions the Sciri between the Sarmatians to the west and the Carpi to the east.
+The Sciri are believed to have been one of several Germanic speaking peoples, including the Goths and Rugii, who moved south from the region near the south Baltic coast during the 3rd century AD.
+Around AD 300, the Verona List of "barbarians" living near the Roman Empire mentions the Sciri between the Sarmatians to the west and the Carpi to the east.
 Walter Goffart suggests that they lived in the Lower Danube valley.
 Peter Heather suggests that the Sciri lived a little further north, east of the Carpathians in the 4th century, while Malcolm Todd simply notes that they lived north of the Black Sea.